freedomofpress/encryption-works/encryption_works.md

 1. Download and burn a Tails DVD.
 Boot to Tails and create Tails USB sticks for each person.
 2. When everyone has a Tails USB stick, each person should boot to Tails on her own laptop and configure a persistence volume on her USB stick.
 Since this volume is encrypted, each person should come up with her own secure passphrase that she will need to enter each time she boots to Tails.
 Everyone should reboot their laptops into Tails again and this time mount the persistent volume.
 3. Each person should create a new pseudonymous Jabber account.
 (Refer back to [The Intercept](https://firstlook.org/theintercept/2015/07/14/communicating-secret-watched/) for a how-to.)
 Since Tails makes all Internet traffic go over Tor, this is effectively making an anonymous Jabber account.
 4. Each person should open Pidgin and configure it to use their new Jabber account and create a new OTR key.
-Everyone should add one other to their buddy lists and start OTR sessions with eachother.
+Everyone should add one another to their buddy lists and start OTR sessions with eachother.
 Since everyone is in the same room, this is the perfect time to compare fingerprints and verify the identity of all parties so that you'll able to communicate securely over the Internet in the future.
 5. Each person should create a new pseudonymous email address as well.
 Some email providers, such as Gmail, make it very difficult to create new accounts while using Tor and staying anonymous, so find another email provider to use instead.
-Make sure the email provider supports IMAP (so you can use a desktop email client) over SSL (so your email client uses encryption when communicating with the email server).
+Make sure the email provider supports IMAP (so you can use a desktop email client) over SSL/TLS (so your email client uses encryption when communicating with the email server).
 If everyone chooses the same email provider, sending emails between accounts should never leave that email server, which reduces the metadata about your email usage available to anyone conducting dragnet surveillance of the Internet.
 6. Each person should generate a new PGP key for their email address.
 Like with disk encryption, it's important to choose a strong passphrase when generating a PGP key.

 ### Potential Pitfalls